 These days, he’s a little more indolent on rising.
 He rolls over in his basket for a belly rub.
 He stretches into a yoga-like bow.
-He stands, then stretches one hind leg high behind him, then the other.
-He’s ready for the world now.
+Joey stands, then stretches one hind leg high behind him, then the other.
+This dog’s ready for the world now.

 This morning, the pack — Vera, Kate, Red, Joey and me — ended up at Starbucks.
 While Kate and I chewed on the headlines from the New York Times we hadn’t bought, Vera fed bites of sausage sandwich to Red and Joey.